Addressing the challenges facing

 This 36-credit program is offered entirely online and can be completed in 24 months, making it an attractive option for students who may be currently employed.
 Our asynchronous learning model allows for convenience and flexibility.
 Successful completion of this program includes the courses listed below.
-More information, including course descriptions and sequencing, can be found in the Adler School Catalog.
+More information, including course descriptions and sequencing, can be found in the Adler University Catalog.

 - CRIM-500: Criminological Theory (3 credits)

 - CRIM-502: Social Psychology and Individual Diversity (3 credits)

 - CRIM-503: Special Topics: Impacts of Drug Policy (3 credits)

 - CRIM-504: Mental Health Intersections in Criminal Justice (3 credits)

 - CRIM-505: Race, Class, Gender and Justice (3 credits)

 - CRIM-506: Public Policy Issues in Criminal Justice (3 credits)